What does pragmatism mean? Dave Thomas and Andy Hunt wrote a full book talking about this. Just read the book. Here’s a TLDR for the impatient:

 Nobody wants to work with brilliant jerks.
 We don’t either.

-From our side, we strive to create an environment of trust and psychological safety needed to speak freely.
-From your side, we will expect you be honest instead of hiding behind faff or excuses.
+We strive to create an environment of trust and psychological safety needed to speak freely.
+From your side, we will expect you to be honest instead of hiding behind faff or excuses.
 We don’t like people justifying failures with blame games on their team members.

-If you join us, we want you to take initiative in asking questions and exploring what you don’t know.
+If you join us, we want you to take the initiative, ask questions, and explore what you don’t know.
 This shows passion and care for the craft.
 We won’t be giving you a textbook path to everything.

 If you say you’ll do it, do it.
 Build a reputation such that others have full confidence that you will do it.

-e. g. you are told to get a glass of water for someone.
-You go to the water cooler and realise its empty.
-Do you stop there, or do you figure out a solution, and go back with that glass of water?
+e. g., you are told to get a glass of water for someone.
+You go to the water cooler and realize it's empty.
+Do you stop there, or do you figure out a solution and go back with that glass of water?